Service and Support

 What are the advantages of FeNO measurement?

-FeNO measurement (inflammometry) is usually used to confirm a diagnosis of asthma in addition to the pulmonary function test.
-Regular FeNO measurements are also used for follow-up monitoring of asthma.
-The diagnostic value of FeNO testing for asthma diagnosis is comparable to the bronchoprovocation, or bronchial challenge test [Schneider et al. 2014].
+FeNO measurement (inflammometry) is usually used in primary diagnostics in addition to the pulmonary function test, and for follow-up monitoring of asthma.
+The diagnostic value of FeNO testing for asthma diagnosis is comparable to the bronchoprovocation, or bronchial challenge, test [Schneider et al. 2014].
+According to the new NICE Guideline on Asthma Diagnosis and Monitoring (2017), a conclusive FeNO test and proven reversible bronchodilation can even eliminate the need for a bronchoprovocation test for asthma diagnosis.

 How widespread and recognized is FeNO measurement?

 FeNO threshold values depend, among other things, on height and gender; women have lower values than men, children lower values than adults.
 The guidelines of the American Thoracic Society (ATS) state that values between 0 and 25 ppb are low, between 25 and 50 ppb medium and above 50 ppb high.
 As a guide, values below 25 ppb can be considered normal (children below 20 ppb).
 Values above 50 ppb (children above 35 ppb) indicate active inflammation of the respiratory tract.
-In general, you and your doctor will determine your personal threshold value together.
-(Factsheet of the Deutsche Atemwegsliga e.V.: FeNO measurement)
+However, the final diagnosis is up to the doctor, who makes the diagnosis based on known reference values.
+Since these can vary from country to country, we refrain from storing the reference values, especially with the Vivatmo pro device for physicians.

-Vivatmo me is calibrated by the manufacturer and due to the unique sensor technology, this calibration remains stable for the entire specified service life.
+Vivatmo is calibrated by the manufacturer and due to the unique sensor technology, this calibration remains stable for the entire specified service life.
 The innovative measuring principle prevents the sensor from becoming depleted during the permissible number of measurements.
-Before each use, the device cleans the sensor surface of various impurities from the exhaled breath and thus optimally prepares it for the next measurement.
-This ensures you always get an accurate measuring result.
-There is therefore no need for you to recalibrate the device.
+During each regeneration period, the sensor surface is cleaned of the different contaminants from the exhaled breath and thus optimally prepared for the next measurement.
+This ensures an accurate measuring result at all times.
+Recalibration by the user is therefore not necessary.
+However, in the case of Vivatmo pro, we recommend QC testing at regular intervals (see instructions for use).

-Regularly wipe the device with a disinfection wipe that contains alcohol.
-Please note that the alcohol percentage should not exceed 30%.
+Wipe disinfection is sufficient and eliminates the need for reconditioning or cleaning.
+If you use disinfection wipes that contain alcohol, the alcohol percentage should not exceed 30%.
 A higher percentage can cause damage to the display and remove labels.
 The following products have been verified for wipe disinfection by the manufacturer: mikrozid® universal wipes (Schülke).

 How and where can I dispose of my Vivatmo at the end of its useful life?